demc5656/demc5656.github.io/README.md

 9/23 - She works!

-9/23 - Formatting fixes so they don't push each other away
+9/23 - Attempted and failed formatting fixes so they don't push each other away

+9/23 - Added Bootstrap-CSS stuff to fix formatting

 # TODO (Week 3)
 Add more functionality, like modifiers, to the dice roller